 - Reading Well Books on Prescription – a scheme from Norfolk Libraries offering a range of self-help books that are recommended by health professionals

-Learning disability annual health check - if you are aged 14 or above and have a moderate, severe or profound learning disability your general practitioner (GP) may offer you a learning disabilities annual health check.
-The purpose of this check is to pick up any health concerns early enough to treat
+If you are aged 14 or above and have a moderate, severe or profound learning disability your general practitioner (GP) may offer you a learning disabilities annual health check.
+The purpose of this check is to pick up any health concerns early enough to treat.

 Having sex, thinking about having sex or just curious?
 It is a normal part of growing up and can play a very important part in our relationships – it can also be very confusing!
 So where can you find out information on contraceptives, sexually transmitted diseases, how to say no if you are not ready or why am I attracted to both boys and girls?

 - NHS Choices Sex and young people – information about all aspects of sexual relationships

 - C-Card scheme – provides free condoms to young people

 - MAP - provide advice about sex and relationships

 - Your general practitioner (GP) – doctors' surgeries may offer a range of information and services to do with sexual health, not all surgeries offer all of the services so it is best to check with them first

 It is never too late to stop smoking and here is a reminder of the benefits of going smoke free: